Prison-Life-Wiki/.github/README.md

-# README.md
+# .github
-We are the prison life wiki!
+This is the github repo for the Prison Life Wiki on Fandom!